bird

 • Easy for birds to eat

 Tiny black seeds with lots of oil.
-Needs a special feeder with small holes.
+These seeds need a special feeder with small holes.

 Benefits